jonruttan/jonruttan.github.io/_posts/2024-06-30-turtle-geometry-0.2-turtle-procedure-notation.md

 In this installment we analysed the Turtle Procedure Notation's syntax and language constructs.

-In the next post we'll focus on the Turtle Functions, and create the prelude implementation which sets-up our Turtle Geometry environment.
+In the next post we'll set up the Turtle Geometry environment, implement the turtle's _position_ and _heading_ functions, and use them to draw a few simple pictures.

 ---
 ---